 When completing reading records, please could you write the names of the books into the reading record and sign it to indicate that your child has read the schoolbook each time.
 Please could you also add a comment, especially if you want to celebrate success or highlight an issue.
 These comments are very useful both to the teacher and to the person changing the child’s books.
 We recommend that your child should be sharing a school or home/library book with you each evening.

 Children’s writing during Year 1 will generally develop at a slower pace than their reading.
 This is because they need to encode the sounds they hear in words (spelling skills), develop the physical skill needed for handwriting, and learn how to organise their ideas in writing.
 Children will continue to be taught the cursive handwriting style they have been learning in Reception with the aim that by the end of the year most children should be correctly joining all their letters in a fully cursive style.
 Pencil grip will be continually monitored in lesson and you support with this will be greatly appreciated.

 Each week the children will be given homework related to the previous or next week’s work.
-Please use the Home Learning Book to record how your child found the tasks.
-These feedback comments are extremely useful.
 The book will be sent home on Friday each week.
 Please can it be returned by the following Wednesday at the latest, in order for the book to be marked and new work to be stuck in.

 We teach foundation subjects through topic work.
 Our topic changes every half-term.
 Please see the curriculum map for every term as published on the website.